(This section is very much still under construction.)

 In his books, Fr.
-Dudley did not discuss the Pope-of-the-moment, use terms like “the magisterium”, nor discuss the most recent Council or encyclical–virtually none of the older books did (at least if they were aimed at the laity) all throughout history.
+Dudley did not discuss the Pope-of-the-moment, use terms like “the magisterium”, nor discuss the most recent Council or encyclical–indeed, virtually none of the older books throughout history did (at least if they were aimed at the laity).
 Rather, their focus was on Christ, prayer, the sacraments, and the teachings of the Church taken as one whole.
 They viewed these teachings more in terms of “the deposit of faith” which ended with the death of the last Apostles…and new Popes swore to pass this along unchanged.
-(I presume that they knew (at least intuitively) that there was development of doctrine, but that did not seem to them to be the central focus of doctrine.)
+(I presume that they knew that there was development of doctrine, but that did not seem to them to be the central focus.)

 Over two decades ago, I became involved in G.K.
 Chesterton groups (which is how I ran across Fr.
 Dudley).
 The dynamics are interesting.
 Orthodox Catholics of a more modern persuasion may read Chesterton’s books, and see real differences from our day, but just put it all down to it being a different time in history—with those differences posing no question calling for our attention.
 On the other hand, orthodox Catholic of a more traditional bent may read the books, and see them as being among the last examples before the Church (Militant) took a turn which was not prudential—and view them as being a reproach to us.